 Since some will say that there really isn’t two of them, here is the B-110 (left) and B-109 (right) pictured together.
 Only noticeable difference is the size of the flag flying from the rear mast of the B-109.

 These ships were originally started by the Dutch as the Issac Swears Class of Destroyers.
 After taking possession, the Germans completed one of them as the ZH1.
 New for 2016 this is another 2 gun class ship, with 1 rotating in the bow and a fixed single in the stern.

 Built in the 1990’s and operated by David Webb until 2014, when the ship was retired.
-It was sad to see it go, since it was one of the VERY FEW Japanese ship we have in the fleet.
+It was sad to see it go, since it was one of the VERY FEW Japanese ships we have in the fleet.

 This in one of the more unique 2 gun ships and surprise; it’s Japanese!
 Both guns are in the front rotating turret, with no rear protection at all.
 So for this has not hindered the effectiveness of this ship.
 Current owner is Brandon Smith of Reno, Nevada.

 This is DKM ZH-2 in battle on 29 April 2017.
 This is another one of the captured Dutch Destroyers, completed by the Germans.
 The ZH-2 also has a rotating single gun up front, just like the sister ship the ZH-1.
 This one built by a former member.

 In the early 1990’s three German Pocket Battleships were built and armed.
-The Admiral Scheer is with the Queen’s Own Group in Oregon and the other two (Deutschland and Graf Spee) still here with the club locally.
+The Admiral Scheer is with the Queen’s Own Group in Oregon and the other two (Deutschland and Graf Spee) are still here with the club locally.
 This one was originally built by a former member, but extensively modified by Cliff Shaw, who built the guns for all three ships.
 These large ship are usually only operated during lengthy Campaign Games.
 Whereabouts of this ship currently unknown.